eecs280staff/tutorials/docs/setup_xcode.md

 ```
 </div>

 We'll use the terminal to download, unpack, and move starter files into the `src` subdirectory.
-Your URL or folder might be different.  **Pro-tip:** [copy/paste instructions for WSL](setup_wsl.html#how-do-i-copy-and-paste).

 ```console
 $ wget https://eecs280staff.github.io/p1-stats/starter-files.tar.gz